Bio

 Henry Rogner "Analyzing emotions and ideology in user posts on a news platform using advanced text analysis methods"

-ongoing: Florian Siebels "Measuring and Validating Collective Emotions on a German Online Newspaper Platform in the course of the COVID-19 Pandemic"
+Florian Siebels "Measuring and Validating Collective Emotions on a German Online Newspaper Platform in the course of the COVID-19 Pandemic"

 Advisor to PhD Researchers